peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 - **cd Scripts**
 - **python3 train.py**

 The training will create some models in h5 format.
 You only need the last one which is automatically the best one.
 You can delete the rest.
 Be careful with the number of training epochs.
 On my machine I could use my NVIDIA graphic adapter.
 Therefor I use "epochs=100".
-In case you are not using GPU you should decrease to 10 or 20 epochs.
+In case you are not using GPU you should decrease to 10 or 20 epochs. **But keep in mind with only 10 epochs your model will have a very poor accuracy**.
+In my case I needed 72 epochs to get an accuracy of 72.5% on test data, which is not great but much better than what you can expect after 10-20 epochs.

 ## Script predict.py

 After the training process, which I mentioned before, you can test the model with the predict.py script.
 Before you can use predict.py to get predictions you need to convert your h5 model that was created in training.
 The predict.py script uses tflite models.
-You can use my utility function in convertModel.py to convert the model to the right format.
+You can use my utility function in **convertModel.py** to convert the model to the right format.
 This loads the model "final-model.tflite" and serves it via web service.
 You can train your own model and convert it to tflite format.
 You just need to adapt the model_file variable.
 You can start the Flask application with this commands:

 - **pipenv shell**